 The applicant should get the consent of the recommender before enlisting the recommender’s name on the application form

 Ashoka University also offers extensive support to its students for English language, writing, learning disabilities, medical, mental health, and counselling.
 Please find the details for these support centres here: Support at Ashoka.
-To enable the university to extend adequate support to the applicant during the admissions process and on campus (if made an offer of admission), the applicant is requested to submit all relevant details in the Survey Section of the application form
+To enable the university to extend adequate support to the applicant during the admissions process and on campus (if made an offer of admission), the applicant is requested to submit all relevant details in the Support at Ashoka Section of the application form

-On-the-spot essay; Mandatory (30 minutes)
+On-the-Spot Essay; Mandatory (30 minutes)

 The on-the-spot essay evaluates the following parameters: engagement with the prompt, critical thinking, clarity of thought, and creativity.
 The candidate will be given two topics to choose from at the time of writing the essay.
 The candidate cannot use any external resources to help them write the essay.
 The essay has no word limit and can be attempted with minimal preparation

-Ashoka Aptitude Test; Highly Recommended (90 minutes)
+Ashoka Aptitude Assessment; Mandatory (90 minutes)

 Interview with a panel; Mandatory